RAGE-toolkit/Artic-nf/README.md

 ```

 ## Memory management
-This section will be useful for those who are planning to run the workflow on laptop/small scale system.
-There are few setting which might
-help in system going out of memory.
-Generally the nextflow executes each sample parallelly.
-Therefore, might be a high chance of getting the out of memory error.
-You can set it at nextflow.config file where queueSize = 5 to 1 or 2 depending on your RAM capacity.

-This section is particularly beneficial for individuals intending to execute the workflow on a laptop or a small-scale system.
+This section is beneficial for individuals intending to execute the workflow on a laptop or a small-scale system.
 Adjustments in settings can prevent the system from running out of memory.
 Typically, Nextflow processes each sample in parallel, which significantly increases the likelihood of encountering out-of-memory errors.
 To avoid this, you can modify the **queueSize** parameter within the **nextflow.config** file.
 It is advisable to set the **queueSize** to 1 or 2, depending on the capacity of your RAM/CPU.

 ### Alternate
 ```